jhu-ospo-courses/JHU-EN.601.210/objectives.md

 * Know the basic licenses, and where to find more data
 * Have some understanding of current controversies and the implications in an open source community

-## Lesson 6: Scaling projects up even more (The role of non-profits in an open source enabled world)
+## Lesson 6: Scaling projects up even more (The role of non-profits in an open source world)
 ### Objectives
 * Understand the growth problems of legal liability
 * Understand how a non-profit company solves for liability